orizens/orizens.com/src/pages/blog/2013-03-21-backbone-view-patterns-rendering-a-collection.md

 This can be a Backbone.View object that will get the collection as a reference and will render <a href="http://orizens.com/wp/topics/backbone-view-patterns-how-why-to-use-subviews/" title="Backbone.View Patterns – How & Why Use Subviews" target="_blank">subviews</a> into it.

-The &#8220;options.target" (line 3) allows us to specify a certain &#8220;target" element to append the views to.
+The "options.target" (line 3) allows us to specify a certain "target" element to append the views to.

 ### Tracking Views

 We need to track the instances of these views in order to prevent memory leaks when destroying the container view.

-The &#8220;reset views" block (line 6), ensures to clean any old views that were rendered the last time or creates a new placeholder for the new views.
+The "reset views" block (line 6), ensures to clean any old views that were rendered the last time or creates a new placeholder for the new views.

-The &#8220;disposeViews" method, simply cleans (the safe way) any subviews that were rendered before.
+The "disposeViews" method, simply cleans (the safe way) any subviews that were rendered before.

 ### Rendering The Collection

 Finally, the method iterates the collection and uses 2 methods to render each view & model within the collection.

-The &#8220;_renderView" method renders a view to any given model as well as appending it to the selected &#8220;target" that was configured in the &#8220;options" object.
+The "_renderView" method renders a view to any given model as well as appending it to the selected "target" that was configured in the "options" object.

 ```typescript
 _renderView: function(model) {